HomeBlog50 Jazz Standards You Need To Know

 “How High The Moon” – Written by Morgan Lewis and Nancy Hamilton.

 “How High The Moon” has become a must-know tune for modern musicians.
-The tune is often played at a brisk tempo and provides a rich canvas for improvisation.
+The tune is often played at a brisk tempo.
 Charlie Parker’s famous bebop composition, “Ornithology,” is basically a new melody with the same changes (known as a contrafact).

 Be sure to check out: